Gardeners love perennials because they grow so quickly.

-However, they multiply quickly and can grow out of control, clumping and may even taking over other planted areas.
-To prevent this from happening, there comes a time when you must devide perennials in your garden.
+However, they multiply quickly and can grow out of control, clumping and may even take over other planted areas.
+To prevent this from happening, there comes a time when you must divide perennials in your garden.

 Protect from Fungal Disease

 Large clumps of perennial roots are susceptible to insect infestations and fungal infections.

 When you don’t divide perennials, and they multiply, these become overcrowded and have fewer or smaller flowers than those that are well spaced.